Skip to Content

 An accurate and complete job description will enable the University to accurately describe the necessary qualifications, skills, knowledge, abilities and personal attributes, behaviours and/or competencies a job applicant should be judged to possess in order to be appointed to a position and to start making a significant contribution to the position within an appropriate and reasonable time-frame following their appointment.
 This description is called a person specification (see separate section below) and, together with the job description, will assist Massey to recruit and appoint appropriately qualified and skilled employees (‘human resources’) to fill those positions.

-The detail contained in the job description and person specification contributes important information which enables Massey to evaluate (through a job evaluation methodology) the relative size of all general staff positions.
-This in turn helps Massey to determine what salary grade or range a general staff position fits into; this in turn influences staff remuneration decisions.
+The detail contained in the job description and person specification contributes important information which enables Massey to evaluate (through a job evaluation methodology) the relative size of all professional staff positions.
+This in turn helps Massey to determine what salary grade or range a professional staff position fits into; this in turn influences staff remuneration decisions.

-All Massey staff are expected to skillfully perform their duties and responsibilities and achieve specific outcomes which together make up their key accountabilities.
-Individual performance objectives, which are consistent with the key accountabilities of the job description, are defined and agreed to as part of Massey’s annual Performance Review and Planning process, known as PRP.
+All Massey staff are expected to skilfully perform their duties and responsibilities and achieve specific outcomes which together make up their key accountabilities.
+Individual performance objectives, which are consistent with the key accountabilities of the job description, are defined and agreed to as part of Massey’s annual Performance and Development Planning process, known as PDP.
 The job description provides a focus for discussion so that the manager and staff member have a shared understanding of the nature and scope of the position and of what is expected of the staff member.

 A job description must be current for these important functions to be carried out effectively.